Transactional Email vs. Marketing Email- The Big Difference Explained

 How Do Transactional Emails And Marketing Emails Differ?

-Lets discuss some major differences between a transactional email vs. a marketing email:
+Lets discuss some major differences between a transactional vs marketing emails:

 Purpose